The average amount of time someone reads your email is 11 seconds. They are skimming fast and barely reading what you write.

 The paragraph above is a (passable) example of this.
 You pull the big word out of the sentence and put it in a smaller sentence with little words to buffer it.

-This not only improves clarity.
+This also improves clarity.
 It creates better white space.